Turning comic books into movies isn't a new thing, but one comic creator went about it in a very backward way.

 He started as a TV superhero and then wrote a comic book movie.

 But for William Katt, going backward is something his fans would expect.
-After all, the clumsy caped crusader he played on The Greatest American Hero fought crime in an unconventional and even haphazard way.a comic he co-wrote with Christopher Folino.
+After all, the clumsy caped crusader he played on The Greatest American Hero fought crime in an unconventional and even haphazard way.Now, Katt has just finished filming an indie movie called Sparks that evolved from a comic he co-wrote with Christopher Folino.
 Based in a dark, noir world that resembles the 1940's, Sparks establishes a whole universe of heroes, villains and wise guys, played by beloved genre actors like Clint Howard, Clancy Brown and Jake Busey — along with a new genre actor named Chase Williamson.

 "I've always been a comic book aficionado, so this was my kind of story," Katt told Newsarama about the idea behind Sparks.
 "After we wrote the comic a few years ago, we made the motion comic, but we really wanted to go ahead and make a movie out of it, but it didn't come together until the last half of last year.
 All of the sudden, it was like, hey, we've got the financing, let's go ahead and do it!
 So we changed the story a little for film, and now it's done."